bluemir/bm.js/readme.md

-bluemir's light-weight web component libaray.
+bluemir's light-weight web component  library.

 ## HOW TO USE